opensumi/docs/docs/integrate/universal-integrate-case/custom-readonly-mode.en.md

 ## Integration Module

-Finally, introduce at integration time.
+Finally, introduce it at integration time.
 Taking the `opensumi/ide-startup` case as an example, when referring [index.ts#L12](https://github.com/opensumi/ide-startup/blob/a46a78a56b25b17f7f36ddc3f340d1720311559a/src/browser/index.ts#L12) , just import it to the modules field.

 ```typescript
 new ClientApp({